 Step 3: The Final Judgment and Parenting Plan

-Rights and Responsibilities After Paternity is Established
+Rights and Responsibilities After Paternity Is Established

 Time-Sharing and Visitation